-Atmospheric notations: previewing Monet’s Thames at the Courtauld
+Atmospheric notations: previewing Monet’s Thames

 In September, London’s Courtauld Gallery opens a major exhibition bringing together 21 of Monet’s celebrated paintings of the Thames.
 We take a preview of some of the works in the show, and hear from the Courtauld’s Dr. Karen Serres about Monet’s thoughts on London, its architecture & foggy, misty, smoggy atmosphere.